Advanced microwave SQUID multiplexer model incorporating readout power effects and Josephson junction inhomogeneities: Effects of Josephson tunnel junction barrier inhomogeneities on µMUX characteristics

 We fitted our numerical model incorporating an inhomogeneous tunnel barrier to the data presented in figure \ref{fig:models_phirf0}(c)(f).
+For this, we again assume a mean barrier thickness of $\bar{d}=2\,\mathrm{nm}$, a barrier height of $\phi=1\,\mathrm{eV}$, an effective electron mass of $m_\mathrm{i}=0.75\,m_\mathrm{e}$ in the barrier, and a niobium Fermi energy of $E_\mathrm{F}=5.32\,\mathrm{eV}$.
+Only the inhomogeneity $\sigma$ is added as additional free fit parameter.
 The best agreement between the data and the model was achieved with an inhomogeneity of $\sigma=0.48\,\mathrm{nm}$, representing a notable improvement over the homogeneous barrier model.
-The same model was then applied to data taken from the same device at higher readout powers $\Phi_\mathrm{rf}$, as shown in figure \ref{fig:shift_multiple_Pwrs}.
+The $R^2$ value is improved from $95.5\,\%$ to $97.4\,\%$ and the slight curvature of the residuals $r_i$ observed in the homogeneous model is reduced.
+The same model applied to data taken from the same device at higher readout powers $\Phi_\mathrm{rf}$, is shown in figure \ref{fig:shift_multiple_Pwrs}.
 We observe excellent agreement between the model and measurement even at $\Phi_\mathrm{rf}=0.78\,\Phi_0$, which exceeds the typically applied readout powers.
 This demonstrates that our advanced model remains accurate across the full range of screening parameters and readout powers relevant for $\upmu$MUX operation.

 Although the measured data strongly suggest the presence of inhomogeneities in tunnel barrier thickness in the measured $\upmu$MUX device, it is important to note that the exact distribution of barrier thickness, as well as the exact tunneling parameters $E_\mathrm{F}$, $m_\mathrm{i}$, and $\Phi$ remain unknown.
 The critical current densities reported in \cite{Ada24} show spatial variations that deviate from the simple Gaussian thickness distribution assumed in our Gaussian approach.
 Additionally, fabrication-related defects may create high-transparency conduction channels that are not accounted for by the Gaussian model.
 However, such deviations from the assumed transmission probability distribution $\rho(T)$ are expected to produce qualitatively similar effects.
 Consequently, minor discrepancies between the model and the experimental data can likely be attributed to uncertainties in the actual form of $\rho(T)$.